A motivic version of the theorem of Fontaine and Wintenberger: Categories of adic motives

 \begin{proof} Using Proposition \ref{bddhypercov}, it suffices to prove that the map $\Lambda(\mcU_\bullet)\ra\Lambda( X)$ is an isomorphism in the homotopy category $L_S\Ch(\Psh({\wRigSm^{\gc}}))$ for a fixed bounded \'etale hypercovering $\mcU_\bullet$ of an object $X$ in ${\wRigSm^{\gc}}$.

 Since the inclusion functor $\Ch_{\geq0}\ra\Ch$ is a Quillen functor, it suffices to prove that $\Lambda(\mcU_\bullet)\ra\Lambda( X)$ is a weak equivalence in $L_T\Ch_{\geq0}(\Psh({\wRigSm^{\gc}}))$ where $T$ is the set of shifts of the maps of complexes induced by \'etale Cech hypercoverings descending at finite level.
 Let $L_{\tilde{T}}\sPsh({\wRigSm^{\gc}})$ be the Bousfield localization of the projective model structure on simplicial presheaves of sets with respect to the set $\tilde{T}$ formed by maps induced by \'etale Cech hypercoverings $\mcU_\bullet\ra X$ descending at finite level.
 We remark that the Dold-Kan correspondence (see \cite[Section 4.1]{ss-2003}) and the $\Lambda$-enrichment also define a left Quillen functor from $L_{\tilde{T}}\sPsh({\wRigSm^{\gc}})$ to the category $L_T\Ch_{\geq0}(\Psh({\wRigSm^{\gc}}))$.
-It therefore suffices to prove that $\mcU_\bullet\ra X$ is a weak equivalence in $L_{\tilde{T}}\sPsh({\wRigSm^{\gc}})$ and this follows from \cite[Theorem A.6]{dhi}, \cite[Corollary A.8]{dhi} and Corollary \ref{liftcov}.
+It therefore suffices to prove that $\mcU_\bullet\ra X$ is a weak equivalence in $L_{\tilde{T}}\sPsh({\wRigSm^{\gc}})$ and this follows from the fact that bounded hypercovering define the same localization as Cech hypercoverings (see \cite[Theorem A.6]{dhi}) together with the fact that coverings descending to finite level define the same topology (Corollary \ref{liftcov}) and hence the same localization (\cite[Corollary A.8]{dhi}).
 We remark that \cite[Corollary A.8]{dhi} applies in our case even if the coverings $\mcU\ra X$ descending to the finite level do not form a basis of the topology, as their pullback via an arbitrary map $Y\ra X$ may not have the same property.
 However, the proof of the statement relies on \cite[Proposition A.2]{dhi}, where it is only used that the chosen family of coverings $\mcU\ra X$ generates the topology and that the fiber product $\mcU\times_X\mcU$ is defined. \end{proof}

 \begin{rmk} It is shown in the proof that the statements of Propositions \ref{bddhypercov} and \ref{cech} hold true without any assumptions on $\Lambda$ under the condition that all varieties $X$ have finite cohomological dimension with respect to the \'etale topology. \end{rmk}